-Internal audit is an independent, objective assurance, and consulting function established to examine, evaluate, and improve the effectiveness of internal control, risk management, and governance systems and processes of the Bank, which helps management and the Board in protecting the Bank and its reputation.
 An effective and efficient internal audit function constitutes the third line of defense in the system of internal control.
-As such, the Bank has in place an independent audit function, through which the Bank's Board, Senior Management, and Stockholders may be provided with reasonable assurance of the efficacy of the risk management, control, and governance processes, in accordance with the international internal audit principles and standards.
+As such, the Bank has in place an independent audit function, through which the Bank's Board, Senior Management, and Stockholders may be provided with reasonable assurance of the efficacy of the risk management, control and governance processes, in accordance with the international internal audit principles and standards.
 The functions of Internal Audit are as follows, among others:

-- 1. Provides an independent risk-based assurance service to the Board, Board Audit Committee and Management, focusing on reviewing the effectiveness of the governance and control processes in (1) promoting the right values and ethics, (2) ensuring effective performance management and accounting in the organization, (3) communicating risk and control information, and (4) coordinating the activities and information among the Board, external and internal auditors, and Management; - 2.
-Performs regular and special audit as contained in the annual audit plan and/or based on the Bank's risk assessment; - 3.
-Performs consulting and advisory services related to governance and control as appropriate for the Bank;

-- 4. Performs compliance audit of relevant laws, rules and regulations, contractual obligations, and other commitments, which could have a significant impact on the Bank; - 5.
-Reviews, audits, and assesses the efficiency and effectiveness of the internal control system of all areas of the Bank; - 6.
+- 1. Provides an independent risk-based assurance service to the Board, Audit Committee and Management, focusing on reviewing the effectiveness of the governance and control processes in (1) promoting the right values and ethics, (2) ensuring effective performance management and accounting in the organization, (3) communicating risk and control information, and (4) coordinating the activities and information among the Board, external and internal auditors, and Management; - 2.
+Performs regular and special audit as contained in the annual audit plan and/or based on the company's risk assessment; - 3.
+Performs consulting and advisory services related to governance and control as appropriate for the Bank; - 4.
+Performs compliance audit of relevant laws, rules and regulations, contractual obligations and other commitments, which could have a significant impact on the Bank; - 5.
+Reviews, audits and assesses the efficiency and effectiveness of the internal control system of all areas of the Bank: - 6.
 Evaluates operations or programs to ascertain whether results are consistent with established objectives and goals; and whether the operations or programs are being carried out as planned; - 7.
 Evaluates specific operations at the request of the Board or Management, as appropriate; and - 8.
 Monitors and evaluates governance processes.
 (Recommendation 12.2, SEC CCG)